Removal of flue gases

-Do you already have a chimney or a flue?
-Then consult with an authorised dealer to verify whether your chimney or flue meets the requirements.
-Intensive use can cause wear and tear, and ultimately cause problems.
-The purchase of a new fire or wood-burning stove is a good time to have your existing chimney or flue checked, and if necessary renovate it.
-Remember that a flue must always reach above the ridge of the roof.
+Do you already have a flue?
+That does not mean it is suitable as a flue for the new fire.
+Always check, in consultation with an authorised dealer, whether this flue meets the requirements.
+Intensive use of the fire can cause wear and tear on the flue, which eventually causes problems.
+The purchase of a new fire or wood-burning stove is a good time to have the existing flue checked and possibly renovated.

 If you do not have a flue, you will need to install and prepare it before purchasing a wood-burning stove.
 A flue should always protrude above the ridge of a house's roof so that the smoke does not cause a nuisance.
 You should therefore check which part of your house is suitable for installing a flue and a wood fire.
 Also take into account any regulations your municipality may have regarding the discharge of flue gases.

 Do you have neighbours?
 Then it is useful to inform them about the arrival of a fire.
 Of course, the dealer you buy your wood fire from will be able to tell you more about the possibilities and help you think about the most convenient way to realise a flue or flue for your home.

 Want to check with a dealer whether your chimney is suitable?
 Or would you like more information about building a flue?